arahm071/Messenger-Analysis/README.md

 * **Personalize your data journey:**  Use the exported CSV for custom analysis or create your own visualizations.

 ## Features
-### Data Handling and Preparation
+### Data Wrangling and Preparation
-This application includes a robust process for preparing Facebook Messenger chat data, which involves data extraction and cleaning:
+Messenger Unwrapped begins by meticulously preparing your Facebook Messenger chat data for analysis.
+This includes:

 ### Data Extraction
-- **Data Aggregation:** The application employs scripts (`single_folder.py` for individual chats and `all_folders.py` for all chats) to handle the extraction process.
+- **Flexible Extraction:** The application employs scripts (`single_folder.py` for individual chats and `all_folders.py` for all chats) to handle the extraction process.
 These scripts read JSON files from the specified directory, converting the contained JSON dictionaries into a list.
-- **DataFrame Creation:** The listed dictionaries are then transformed into a unified DataFrame.
+- **Data Transformation Expertise:** The listed dictionaries are then transformed into a unified DataFrame.
 This process is identical whether analyzing a single chat or combining multiple chats.

 ### Data Cleaning and Transformation
 - **Initial Processing:** The `clean_messages` function takes the unified DataFrame and begins the cleaning process.
 - **Enhancing Data Readability:** Timestamps are converted into separate date and time columns for better readability.
 Columns are renamed for easier navigation, and rows with irrelevant data are filtered out.
-- **Data Enrichment:** Each message row is enriched with word and emoji counts, providing detailed insights for analysis.
+- **Insight-Driven Enrichment:** Each message row is enriched with word and emoji counts, providing detailed insights for analysis.
 - **Finalized DataFrame:** The result is a well-organized DataFrame, where all necessary information is cleanly presented and extraneous data is removed.

 ### Analytical Features